-With the fast-paced technological era, mission-critical facilities are crucial in the uninterrupted working of industries across sectors, such as government, finance, healthcare, and telecommunications.
-The reliability, security and resilience of these facilities include data centers [1], emergency response centers, industrial control systems and cloud infrastructure hubs [2].
+With the fast-paced technological era. mission-critical facilities are crucial in the uninterrupted working of industries across sectors, such as government, finance, healthcare, and telecommunications.
+The reliability, security, and resilience of these facilities include data centers.[1] emergency response centers, industrial control systems, and cloud infrastructure hubs.[2]
 Highly available systems experience few system failures among other troubling outcomes that include financial losses alongside operational interruptions and public safety concerns.
-Engineering techniques that focus on improving continuous operation together with disaster preparedness have become essential elements for creating, maintaining and optimizing these infrastructures [3].
+Engineering techniques that focus on improving continuous operation together with disaster preparedness have become essential elements for creating, maintaining, and optimizing these infrastructures.[3]

-The Mission-critical facilities act as essential systems which ensure organizational survival.
-There are designed to be highly reliable and resistant to outages.
+Address for correspondence: Rutvik Patel E-mail: msmraj2901@gmail.com The mission-critical facilities act as essential systems which ensure organizational survival.
+They are designed to be highly reliable and resistant to outages.
 The typical aspect ratio operating point and its surrounding operating space are determined by systems analysis, with an emphasis on the plasma and technical restrictions.
-The significant uncertainty when achieving required parameters demands robustness as a solution [4].
+The significant uncertainty when achieving required parameters demands robustness as a solution.[4]

-Engineering approaches that deliver mission-critical facilities and their management combine expertise from electrical and mechanical fields together with softwaredefined systems and operational optimal methods.
-Key ratifies include the deployment of redundant power and cooling systems, advanced fire suppression mechanisms, seismicresistant structural designs [5], and geographically dispersed backup sites.
-The advent of AI, predictive analytics has also transformed the way such facilities work due to the ability to quickly detect anomalies in real time, predictive maintenance and automatic response to incidents.
+Engineering approaches that deliver missioncritical facilities and their management combine expertise from electrical and mechanical fields together with software-defined systems and operational optimal methods.
+Key ratifies include the deployment of redundant power and cooling systems, advanced fire suppression mechanisms, seismic-resistant structural designs,[5] and geographically dispersed backup sites.
+The advent of artificial intelligence (AI), and predictive analytics has also transformed the way such facilities work due to the ability to quickly detect anomalies in real time, predictive maintenance, and automatic response to incidents.

-High-availability engineering becomes more critical due to the rise in both frequency and intensity of cyber threats within recent years.
-The core aspect of high-availability engineering now includes cybersecurity elements which implement zero-trust architectures together with network segmentation and artificial intelligence for threat intelligence.
+High-availability engineering becomes more critical due to the rise in both the frequency and intensity of cyber threats within recent years.
+The core aspect of high-availability engineering now includes cybersecurity elements which implement zero-trust architectures together with network segmentation and AI for threat intelligence.

 The resilience of networked systems is the focus of the most modern methods, which allow us to take into consideration both the components of a single system and their interactions with one another.
-Therefore, the complex networks theory's rigorous metrics may be used to quantify catastrophe resistance [6].
-Therefore, measuring resilience requires taking into account factors and dynamics that come from the most different scales: the individual social actor, the entire urban infrastructure system, the combination of the two, and finally, the greatest scale, which is the urban scale [7].
-The growing urban population and the importance of exchanging information and strategies for disaster resilience make this kind of strategy essential for addressing the issue [8].
+Therefore, the complex networks theory's rigorous metrics may be used to quantify catastrophe resistance.[6]
+Therefore, measuring resilience requires taking into account factors and dynamics that come from the most different scales: the individual social actor, the entire urban infrastructure system, the combination of the two, and finally, the greatest scale, which is the urban scale.[7]
+The growing urban population and the importance of exchanging information and strategies for disaster resilience make this kind of strategy essential for addressing the issue.[8]